NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 project in AIM, it must have assigned allocation.
 Allocations are approved by the NOAA RDHPCS allocation committee.

-To verify the allocation amount for your project, create a cloud help desk ticket to schedule a meeting.
+If your project is large in size and requires assistance in capacity planning, planning and porting, open a help desk ticket.
 Send email to rdhpcs.cloud.help@noaa.gov, with Allocation for <Project> in the subject line.
-A SME can help you translate your business case into an allocation estimate.

-to create the project, the PI or Portfolio Manager sends email to rdhpcs.aim.help@noaa.gov, including the following information:
+A PI or Portfolio Manager can request a new project by creating a cloud help desk ticket including the following information:

 - Project short name,  in the format: <cloud platform abbreviation>-<project name> For example ca-epic stands for AWS Epic, cz-epic for Azure epic, and